-I’ve had so much time to reflect and lately I’ve questioned some of the choices I’ve made in my life.
+I’ve had so much time to reflect and lately, I’ve questioned some of the choices I’ve made in my life.
 My biggest regret is that professionally, I didn’t make a change 10 years ago.
 Lately, I’ve wondered what life would have been like if we had opted for a homesteading, homeschooling, homemaking life.
-Regrets!
-There isn’t any do overs so I need to make peace with what is.
+Regrets?
+A few but there aren’t any do-overs so I need to make peace with what is.

 “Never regret anything that has happened in your life, it cannot be changed, undone or forgotten.
 So take it as a lesson learned and move on.”Anonymous

 I worked a job much longer than I wish I would have.
 When my job was eliminated I left with some good friends and the knowledge that I’m strong and resilient.
 I need to take that resilience and work it into the next phase of my quiet life plan.